pokedpeter/node-typescript-tutorial/README.md

 - You are using a debian based Linux distro
 - Optional: You are using VSCode for your editor

-## Node / Javascript Project Setup
+## Node / Javascript project setup

 Let's set up a barebones Node project